hamzaabamboo/video-clipper/Readme.md

 # Dead Simple Video Clipper

+V2.0 update - much better speed with the help of WORKERFS

 Simple video clipper to trim/convert videos to multiple formats

 It basically runs ffmpeg commands for you with an interface for you to configure parameters.

 Powered by [ffmpeg-wasm](https://github.com/ffmpegwasm/ffmpeg.wasm), [Nestjs](https://github.com/nestjs/nest), React and TypeScript